Business functions of Repatriation Division

-Following the consideration of any such case, including a specific consideration on the position of the person vis a vis Section 5 of the Refugee Act, 1996 (as amended) on the prohibition of refoulement, a decision is made by the Minister for Justice and Equality as to whether the person in question should become the subject of a Deportation Order or if, instead, Leave to Remain temporarily in the State should be granted.
+Following the consideration of any such case, including a specific consideration on the position of the person vis a vis the prohibition of refoulement, a decision is made by the Minister for Justice and Equality as to whether the person in question should become the subject of a Deportation Order or if, instead, Permission to Remain temporarily in the State should be granted.

-Specific to persons granted Leave to Remain in the State
+Specific to persons granted Permission to Remain in the State

-Where a decision is made to grant Leave to Remain in the State, this decision is conveyed in writing to the person in question and to his/her legal representative, if known.
-This communication also advises the person in question of the conditions attaching to their permission to remain in the State, the circumstances under which this permission can be revoked, the means by which they can become ‘registered’ in the State and the process involved in applying for the renewal of such permission.
+Where a decision is made to grant Permission to Remain in the State, this decision is conveyed in writing to the person in question and to his/her legal representative, if known.
+This communication also advises the person in question of the conditions attaching to their permission to remain in the State, the circumstances under which this permission can be revoked or not renewed, the means by which they can become ‘registered’ in the State and the process involved in applying for the renewal of such permission.

 Specific to persons who become the subject of a Deportation Order